-The type of mesothelioma cell can be significant on a patient’s prognosis and treatment plan.
-About 60 percent of all mesothelioma cases are epithelioid.
-This cell type usually has a better prognosis than sarcomatoid, which accounts for about 10–25 percent of all mesothelioma cases.
-The remaining 30–40 percent of cases are biphasic, meaning a patient’s tumor exhibits both epithelioid and sarcomatoid cells.
+Generally, the types of mesothelioma cells can be significant in a patient’s prognosis and cancer treatment plan.
+About 60 percent of all mesothelioma (a form of cancer caused by asbestos exposure) cases are epithelioid.
+This cell type usually has a better prognosis than sarcomatoid, which accounts for about 25 percent of all cases.
+The remaining 15 percent of cases are biphasic, meaning a patient’s tumor exhibits both epithelioid and sarcomatoid cells.
 A biphasic diagnosis requires at least 10 percent of each cell pattern to be present in the tumor.

 It’s also important to remember that statistics are merely that: statistics.
-Statistics are numbers based on other patients, other circumstances, and other survival rates.
-And because mesothelioma is such a rare cancer, these numbers are usually stale.
+Statistics are numbers based on other patients, other circumstances of asbestos exposure, and other survival rates.
+And because mesothelioma is a rare form of cancer, these numbers are usually stale.
 As a patient, attitude matters.
 Accepting your diagnosis doesn’t mean you must accept your doctor-given prognosis.
-Many mesothelioma patients have outlived their original prognosis, and treatment options continue to advance as doctors learn more about this rare disease.
+Many patients have outlived their original prognosis, and treatment options continue to advance as doctors learn more about this rare disease.

 Types of Mesothelioma Cells